lcmhhhhhh/lcmTestPage/docs/en/introduction.md

 This documentation is organized into the following sections:

 - **[Execution and Deployment](./deployment.md):** Information for running VeCLI.
-- **[Architecture Overview](./architecture.md):** Understand the high-level design of VeCLI, including its components and how they interact.
 - **CLI Usage:** Documentation for `packages/cli`.
   - **[CLI Introduction](./cli/index.md):** Overview of the command-line interface.
   - **[Commands](./cli/commands.md):** Description of available CLI commands.